OPENSEA ANNOUNCEMENT: If You Purchased NFTs on OpenSea, You Are Encouraged to Contact The Rosen Law Firm About Your Rights

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims against OpenSea resulting from allegations that OpenSea may have issued materially misleading information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims against OpenSea resulting from allegations that OpenSea may have issued materially misleading information to the investing public.

 So What: If you purchased NFTs on OpenSea you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.